dbeley/tuberank/README.md

 ### Video detail page
 - Display categories
-- Display number of ratings + rating in a better way (top of the page, stars, separate box)
-- Display duration
 - Display related videos with the same tags
-- Display "list this video is in" with best lists where the video is

 ### Video list page
 - Add sorting mechanism